 Silver and gold have obsessive followers and fans.
 But are they for the right reasons?

 I see these stackers on YouTube and on blogs.
 Which I guess means silver collecting and I hope they consider it a collection.
 Like baseball cards, or old movies and video games.
-It’s a hobby not an investment.
-Here’s why…
+A lot of people buy as a hobby not an investment.

-It is speculative, people buy it at around $14 now and expect it to double.
+To speculate. people buy it at around $14 and expect it to double.
 You just have it sitting in your drawer or safe or bank vault and its doing nothing.
 It’s not even that easy to liquidate.
 You have to take it to a sleazy coin dealer and have him give you cash.
 You’re unable to click a button and sell and have the cash immediately in your account.
 Unless you buy an ETF to get the price exposure but that’s not what I’m talking about.
 I’m talking about the physical silver that people are buying.
+Speculation can pay off.
+During periods of inflation most asset classes will go up.
+Stocks, Real Estate, Gold/Silver.

 Remember during the 08’ recession there was talk of $100 silver and people thinking they could buy a house with 1000toz.
 What happened to that?
 Silver dropped over 50% since then.